Introducing Interview360: a tool to perfect your interview technique.

 At the end of your interview, you will probably be given the opportunity to ask some questions of your own.
 These will depend on the course of the interview but here are a few possibilities:

-You should prepare as carefully for a telephone, Skype or video interview as for a face-to-face interview and many of the same principles apply.
+You should prepare as carefully for a telephone, Zoom or video interview as for a face-to-face interview and many of the same principles apply.
 For example, research the job and the organisation; consider questions likely to arise and how you would answer them etc.